Putting Off and Putting On

-“Let the lowly brother boast in his exaltation, 10 and the rich in his humiliation, because like a flower of the grass he will pass away.
+Let the lowly brother boast in his exaltation, 10 and the rich in his humiliation, because like a flower of the grass he will pass away.
 11 For the sun rises with its scorching heat and withers the grass; its flower falls, and its beauty perishes.
-So also will the rich man fade away in the midst of his pursuits.
-12Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.”James 1:9-12
+So also will the rich man fade away in the midst of his pursuits.12 Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.James 1:9-12

-In the Bible you are much more likely to hear about being humble than being told to boast, but here is an example of OK boasting.
-That which is permitted to be boasted about is severely limited.
-In Jeremiah 9:23-24 we read: “ Thus says the Lord: ‘Let not the wise man boast in his wisdom, let not the mighty man boast in his might, let not the rich man boast in his riches, 24 but let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.
-For in these things I delight, declares the Lord.’”
-In Galatians 6:14 Paul says, “But far be it from me to boast except in the cross of our Lord Jesus Christ.”
+This passage begins with a surprising command to boast.
+The Bible emphasizes the value of being humble.
+Most boasting is forbidden.
+What type is permitted?
+In Jeremiah 9:23-24 we find an answer, “ Thus says the Lord: “Let not the wise man boast in his wisdom, let not the mighty man boast in his might, let not the rich man boast in his riches, 24 but let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.
+For in these things I delight, declares the Lord.”’
+Paul, in Galatians 6:14 (NIV) captures this truth when he says, “But far be it from me to boast except in the cross of our Lord Jesus Christ.”

 Pitfalls of Wealth and Poverty

-“Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one.
+Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one.
 14 But each person is tempted when he is lured and enticed by his own desire.
-15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
-Do not be deceived, my beloved brothers.”James 1:13-16:
+15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.James 1:13-15

 Saved by God’s Grace Apart from Works

-Temptation a Permanent Threat to Everyone
+Temptation is a Continuing Threat for Everyone

-Some Fail the Test when Trials Come
+Some Fail When Trials Come

+Do not be deceived, my beloved brothers.
 “Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
-18 Of his own will he brought us forth by the word of truth, that we should be a kind of first fruits of his creatures.”James 1:17-18
+18 Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.James 1:16-18

 All God’s Gifts are Good